raek/pladder/README.md

 Note that the bot service and the IRC client can be started and stopped independently of each other.
 The DBus connection between them will reconnect automatically.

+## Installing the Mumble client

+Follow the instructions above for IRC, but replace `pladder-irc` with `pladder-mumlbe`.

 # Uninstalling everything